aralacikalin/CloudProject/README.md

 ## Installation

+Node version 10.x.x is used to create this project and its recommended to install that in order to run the code.

 **Installing the required packages and running both back-end and front-end  servers;**

  1. Change directory to Api folder then run command;